phette23/portable-header/readme.md

 # Portable Header

 HTML header meant for inclusion in LibGuides, OPACs, & other third-party apps where you can paste some HTML in a textarea but not much else.
+See [an example](https://phette23.github.io/portable-header/).

 # Templating